Panchadip-128/SMS-Classifier--Spam-Detection-Model-/README.md

 •	Precision: 99.17%

 Contributing
 Contributions are welcome!
-If you have any suggestions or improvements, please create a pull request or open an issue.
+If you have any suggestions or feel any scope of improvements, please create a pull request or open an issue.
 Thank You!